 Actually though, every event and performance has a special place in my memories.
 Also, seeing people getting up and dancing when I'm performing is as good as a royal salute to me.
+Being on stage is where I am the most comfortable.
 One of the greatest rewards music has given to me though are the many friends and fans around the world that have come into my life.

 Scott: I was listening to your song Tunnel of Love and Bumper Cars.
 You seem like you are a nostalgic guy.
 What was it like for you in high school?
 Do you still communicate with any of those people?
 What were you like then?

 Neil w: Due to the death in 2008 of one of my high school friends, I reconnected with several of my classmates.
 I still keep in touch with a couple of them - mostly through Christmas greetings.